Fat and Diabetes

 Good fat has typically been used to describe unsaturated fats that are found in nuts, avocados, oily fish, and oils such as sunflower and olive oil.

-The above descriptions are a simplification of things and there is some debate about whether saturated fats deserve to be termed ‘bad fats’ at all.
+The terms good and bad fats are a crude simplification and there is significant debate within nutrition research about which fats deserve to be termed ‘bad fats’.

 What are trans fats?